hecomi/uShaderTemplate/README.md

 --------

-Generator is an asset file that manages a generated shader, save parameters, and provide you an interface to customize the shader with some rules written in **shader template**.
-The following image is an example of a Generator inspector which is from shader template.
+Generator is an asset file that manages a generated shader, save parameters, and provide an interface to customize the shader with some rules written in **shader template**.
+The following image is an example of a Generator inspector which is automatically generated from shader template.

 ![Inspector](https://raw.githubusercontent.com/wiki/hecomi/uShaderTemplate/inspector.png)